Narojj/Narojj/README.md

 # Hey, I'm Jaron 👋

-I'm an aspiring Web Developer with a passion for building practical, real-world applications and solving technical challenges.
+I'm a Web Developer with a passion for building practical, real-world applications and solving technical challenges.
 I’m currently sharpening my skills in **HTML, CSS, and JavaScript**, while also learning more advanced tools like **React**, **Node.js** and **Python**.

 ---